 I worked on the sound piece with Stephanie Koltun and we decided from the get-go we wanted to make our piece represent the emotional journey of Gan, the main character.
 The whole story seemed metallic and otherwordly to us so we went about using our new found knowledge of recording sounds that we believed work well.

 The first thing that struck me was the level of mindfulness that was immediately induced on focusing on sounds and trying to isolate them.
 It made me realize how much noise we always have around us, and how well our brains drown it out.
-The second thing that struck me was who different a sound can sound with all the effects you add.
+The second thing was how different a sound can be when manipulated.
 We turned a dropped pipe into a melodic instrument.
 One of the most strange sounds I added was lighting a stove.
 When I slowed it down 300% it became so ominous and cracked, I used it almost as a metronome to move from one segment of our piece to the other.

 When Stephanie and I met after we’d collected all of our sounds we were at a loss on how to put them together to represent the emotional journey of this short story.
 I found a very unexpected simple solution.
 If we broke down the story in segments and gave each segment a color to represent the emotion, it immediately became easier to translate the written story into audio.
 I had to deconstruct it further into clean cut a visual narrative in order to be able to then transfer it to audio.